 Physical plant changes are periodically made to improve the fire protection program.
-Minor changes to improve the fire protection program were completed including relocating lighting interfering with sprinkler heads, upgrading some emergency lighting to LED, and the repair of damaged fire separations (i.e. fire stopping openings and ceiling tile replacement).
+Minor changes to improve the fire protection program were completed including relocating lighting interfering with sprinkler heads, and the repair of damaged fire separations (i.e. fire stopping openings and ceiling tile replacement).
+Drip drain assemblies were installed as a preventative measure in various Building 9 locations as a result of the sprinkler pipe incident.